HighMacGuy/DDNS53/README.md

 3. Wait for the magic to begin!

 ## Retrieve Variables
-These are the descriptions of the variables that you need to find before calling the script.
-Examples are located below (next to the description).
+These are the descriptions of the variables that you must fill before calling the script.
+Examples are located next to the description.
 Please follow the exact format unless you know what you're doing. __If you need help, feel free to open an issue on GitHub!__

 ##### DDNS53 Authentication
 1. __id__ - Access Key ID (e.g. AKIRIQC23QKODRLJRV4A)